Well-Being in Connected North Schools

 Each element of the diagram in this Connected North Well-being Framework includes a Visual Story shared by artist Alexander Angnaluak, inviting us to both learn from his experience and reflect on our own personal and intergenerational experiences in our journey towards individual and community wellbeing.

-We have chosen to share these insights in a public form as a tool to inspire and co-design approaches that support well-being for Indigenous learners and schools.
+We have chosen to share these insights in a public form as a tool to inspire and co-design approaches that support the well-being for Indigenous learners and schools.

 We have also prepared a collection of additional references and resources in this area to recognize and highlight the important work already developed by other organizations and researchers.